Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Luxury: St. Regis, Shangri-La, Hotel Fort Canning, The Warehouse Hotel, 30 Bencoolen.

-Wildlife Reserves Singapore (WRS) manages four zoological institutions in Singapore—Jurong Bird Park, Night Safari, River Safari and Singapore Zoo.
+Mandai Wildlife Reserves Singapore (WRS) manages four zoological institutions in Singapore—Bird Paradise, Night Safari, River Safari and Singapore Zoo.

 A. You can purchase the Singapore Zoo Tickets online.